Select Page

 Again, using the equation we used to measure deploying feeds across 700 markets, the cost for the RESO Web API reduced the cost by more than 90% to map the entire country.

-I hope these Homes.com findings, combined with the experience of many more forward-thinking innovators, bring those who have been resistant to standards and change out of the dark ages and into enlightenment.
-These are hard dollar savings and enormous development resources and time savings that now have been documented.
+The Homes.com findings, combined with the experience of many more forward-thinking innovators, provides more proof that RESO standards are working, not just for technological currency but also hard dollar savings and time savings that have now been documented.

 Subscribe To Our Blog!